agamsol/Releases/MineCore4.0/README.md

 2. as community of my theme you are not allowed to change my urls
 - you are not allowed to copy them.
 - you are not allowed to use the edit option in github.
-3. if you will do the staff above
+3. if you will do the stuff above
 #### the theme will be blocked and you will not have access to new updates
 **All these terms apply to all files in this repository**